yukiar/yukiar.github.io/index.md

 Apart from research, Yuki enjoys yoga practice, always traveling with a yoga mat in her luggage trolley.

+I'm recruiting PhD students starting from Oct.
+2022 or Apr.
+2023.
+Please send me your CV with a publication list if you are interested.
+Note that we do not have "research student" positions.

 ***

 [Publications](./publication.md) / [ACL Anthology](https://www.aclweb.org/anthology/people/y/yuki-arase/) / [Google Scholar](https://scholar.google.com/citations?user=uoL1Wr0AAAAJ&hl=en) / [Semantic Scholar](https://www.semanticscholar.org/author/Yuki-Arase/3043844)